 - Bank On Yourself gives you an advantage over traditional investments, where you may not only lose the purchasing power of your money, you could also lose some or all of your hard-earned dollars, if the value of your investment tanks.

-- One value of having money in a policy is that you HAVE the money, it is guaranteed to continue to grow, and it will be available for you to use when you need or want it.
+- One value of having money in a whole life policy is that you HAVE the money, it is guaranteed to continue to grow, and it will be available for you to use when you need or want it.

 Compare that with the term insurance policies so many financial “gurus” recommend – your death benefit stays level, which means it loses real value every single year.

 Example: If you buy a $250,000 20-year term policy at age forty, and inflation averages only 4% a year during that time, your policy would lose 56% of its value.
-Your family would get less than half of what you signed on for!
+Your family would get less than half of what you signed on and paid for!

-- Your premium in a Bank On Yourself-type policy is fixed for life – it will never increase.
+- Your premium in a Bank On Yourself-type whole life policy is fixed for life – it will never increase.
 So if inflation does become a factor, you’ll be paying premiums with ever cheaper dollars

 In a deflationary environment, income is king.
 So, investors would be struggling to find safe, dependable sources of income.
-Which means top-quality bonds which provide that income – and which make up a major portion of an insurers portfolio – would boom.
+Which means top-quality corporate bonds which provide that income – and which make up a major portion of an insurers portfolio – would boom.

 They have the reserves to be able to hold bonds until maturity, if necessary.
 So (older) bonds with a higher interest rate help offset (new) bonds that may be purchased at a lower interest rate.